EAST COUNTY SHRED

 Team Helpers— We need you!

-Most of our rides don’t need a lot of assistance, but when we have events (like going racing or our camping trips), we can always use more hands to help out with stuff like camp setup/teardown, food preparation, or anything that may require humans to perform.
+Most of our rides don’t need a lot of assistance, but when we have events (like races, team parties or fundraisers), we can always use more hands to help out with stuff like camp setup/teardown, food preparation, or anything that may require humans to perform.
+If you are not sure just ask!
+We will gladly give you something to do.

 Race Feedzone Volunteers — We need you!

 During a race riders need to be passed water bottles.
-This part of the race course is called the “Feedzone”.
-TIP: When your child isn’t racing, volunteer to be a Feedzone volunteer for another child’s race.
+This part of the racecourse is called the “Feedzone”.
+PRO TIP: When your child isn’t racing, volunteer to be in the Feedzone for another child’s race.
 This way we can all watch our own kid's race.
+Its not hard, and we will show you how its done!

 Race Volunteers — We need you!